jdittrich/userNeedResearchBook/text/dataAnalysis.md

 \

 **State themes in titles of groups**: Each group gets a headline.
-Create a hierarchy by using different paragraph styles – bigger headlines for overarching themes of themes, smaller headlines for themes that encompass the data directly.
+Create a hierarchy by using different paragraph styles – bigger headlines for overarching themes-of-themes, smaller headlines for themes, that encompass the data directly.
 If you use paragraph styles to format your headlines, you can use the navigation tool of the wordprocessor to go through your structure.
-You can as well just use the list-hierarchy feature (pressing the Tabuator-key, creates a subordinate list point).
-I prefer headlines though.
+You can as well just use the list-hierarchy feature (pressing the Tabuator-key creates a subordinate list point).
+I prefer headlines, though.

 #### How to: Analysis with pen and paper